smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ***

-### 01. Cross-databases and Cross-schema Dependencies
+### 01. Cross-Databases and Cross-Schema Dependencies

 In this example, we create objects in two different databases and create a cross-database dependency.
 This will be the only example where we use different databases.